-The cost has been over $80k and if anyone out there could help with suggestions as to how to help with future funding to continue to grow the features on the site (especially getting the team & club photos scanned) - it would be appreciated.
+If anyone out there could help with suggestions as to how to help with future funding to continue to grow the features on the site (especially getting the team & club photos scanned) it would be much appreciated.

-It is a record of every player, coach & referee who has participated in at least one 'first class' game.
+It is a record of every player, coach & referee (male & female) who has participated in at least one 'first class' game.

 This history includes the following:

-A): Details on all Super 15 franchises and all NZ Provincial unions plus the clubs in each Province.
+- Details on all Super 18 franchises and all NZ Provincial unions plus the clubs in each Province.
 This includes their website address, major officials, coaches, team squads and other helpful information, including betting odds from NZ, Australia & Sth Africa.

-B): The full results of all Players, all All Black games, all Super 15 franchise games ALL UPDATED to 2015, all Provincial games whether they were NPC (now known as the ITM Cup and Heartland Championship) or friendly (non-championship) games between provinces.
+- The full results of all Players, all All Black games, all Super 18 franchise games ALL UPDATED to 2018, all Provincial games whether they were NPC (now known as the ITM Cup and Heartland Championship) or friendly (non-championship) games between provinces.

 These results show whether the game was 'Home' or 'Away', the points scorers & the referee.

-In the case of the provinces it is separated into NPC/ITM cup games & non championship games.
+In the case of the provinces it is separated into NPC championship cup games & non championship games.

 This provides a summary - by year - of number of games played, won, lost & drawn; points for & against & averages; and number of tries, conversions, penalties & drop-kicks plus the average per game.